-- In the context menu that appears, click Share
+In the context menu that appears, click Share

 - You can now select who you want to share with.
 Click on a category (as shown in screenshot) to define who to share with and the permissions they will have.
-You can define sharing across the three sections, and they will all be applied when you click on Share.
+You can define sharing across the three categories, and your choices will all be applied when you click on Share.

 - For Share with Group, select the relevant group.
-You can then define permissions and which folder or notebook to share into (optional).
+You can then define permissions (either read or edit) and which folder or notebook to share into (optional).
 If you do not select a folder/notebook to share into, the Document will be placed at the top-level of the Shared folder.
 Sharing with multiple groups will require you to go through the process several times.

 - For Share with Users, you can share documents with individual users that are in the same group(s) as you.
 This is useful if you don’t want to share your document with all the members of a group.

 In RSpace Enterprise, sharing is limited to the members of your LabGroups(s) and some other users on your server.
 The option to Share with Others will not be available.
 Wider collaborations can be enabled using Collaboration Groups.
 In RSpace Community, all users can share documents with any other user, even if they are not part of a LabGroup.

 - In Share with Others, you can share documents with users who are not in the same groups as you.
 If you are using Community, you can invite not yet registered users.
 Start typing a user's name, username or email and RSpace will auto-suggest matching users.
 The users will be sent an email invite, and the sharing occurs once the invitation is accepted.
 Non-RSpace users will have to sign up before they can see your document.